18parkky/NanoMnT/README.md

 - `--remove_supplementary_reads`: Remove supplementary reads
 - `-out`: Directory to write output file to (default: current directory)

 ## Output files

-By default, running each command will each generate one file (+one log file).
+**We recommend going through the tutorial notebook(s).
+It will help users understand the outputs & how to interpret them** By default, running each command will each generate one file (+one log file).

+### `estimateLociCoverage` → Two Krait files
+`estimateLociCoverage` produces two Krait files: (1) the input Krait file labeld with estimated coverage without any filtering and (2) a smaller Krait file where STR loci with insufficient coverage (<`cov`) are filtered out.
+Uusing the second Krait file for `getAlleleTable` will significantly reduce runtime.

 ### `getAlleleTable` → allele table
 As mentioned above, `getAlleleTable` produces the 'allele table', of which each row contains the following information: